numba/numba/docs/source/developer/repomap.rst

   data structures
 - :ghfile:`numba/cgutils.py` - Utility functions for generating common code
   patterns in LLVM IR
-- :ghfile:`numba/io_support.py` - Workaround for various names of StringIO
-  in different Python versions (should this be in six?)
 - :ghfile:`numba/utils.py` - Python 2 backports of Python 3 functionality
   (also imports local copy of ``six``)
 - :ghfile:`numba/appdirs.py` - Vendored package for determining application